Scalar probes on wormholes in Lovelock theories with unique vacuum: Normal modes of the scalar probe

-and hereafter we will drop the dependence on $\omega $ and $n$ of the radial function.
-Since the equation is linear, one finds decoupled, second order, linear ODEs for each mode, which leads to
+and hereafter we will drop the dependence of $R_{\omega,n}(\rho)$ on $\omega$ and $n$.
+Notice that we have assumed the scalar probe to be independent of the coordinates parametrizing the manifold $\Sigma_{d-3}$.
+Since the equation is linear, one finds decoupled, second order, linear ODEs for each mode, leading to